-To help keep our systems healthy and your account safe, all Google Apps accounts have a limited amount of bandwidth.
-Certain activities that transfer large amounts of data in a short period of time, like synchronizing a Gmail account to a mobile phone or mail client, can cause an account to reach the bandwidth limit.
+For the health and safety of our systems and your account, all Google Workspace accounts limit Gmail bandwidth.
+Some activities that transfer large amounts of data in a short period of time, such as syncing a Gmail account to a mobile phone or mail client, can cause a Gmail account to reach the bandwidth limit.

-See Sync limits for recommendations specific to synchronization.
-Reaching the limit triggers a safeguard that temporarily suspends the account.
+For recommendations about limits and synchronization, see Sync limits.
+Reaching the limit triggers a safeguard that temporarily stops IMAP upload for the account.

-The following limits apply for Google Apps for Business or Education editions.
-Limits for domains during trial are lower.
-These limits may change without notice in order to protect Google’s infrastructure.
+The following Gmail bandwidth limits apply to all Google Workspace editions.
+These limits may change without notice to protect Google’s infrastructure.